-Once again it’s featuring ‘SpareParts’ the UK’s ONLY touring festival of art, performance and spectacle dedicated to transport, travel and motion.
+It also features ‘SpareParts’ the UK’s ONLY touring festival of art, performance and spectacle dedicated to transport, travel and motion.

-It’s the perfect family day out for people of all ages on the streets of the historic Victorian seaside resort of Fleetwood.
+It’s the perfect family day out for people of all ages, on the streets of the historic Victorian seaside resort of Fleetwood.

 On hand for vehicle enthusiasts are classic cars, vintage trams, buses, commercials, motorcycles and other special interest vehicles of all types, sizes and descriptions.

-Find out More About Fleetwood Tram Sunday
+Find out all about Fleetwood Tram Sunday

 - More about SpareParts Festival here